menu

 Overview

 Fair Haven is a very small town located in the state of Vermont.
 With a population of 2,724 people and just one neighborhood, Fair Haven is the 90th largest community in Vermont.
-Fair Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Fair Haven has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Fair Haven is a blue-collar town, with 35.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fair Haven, you'll notice that it is more blue-collar than most other communities in America.
+35.76% of Fair Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fair Haven is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fair Haven who work in food service (11.80%), sales jobs (11.29%), and management occupations (8.81%).

 Setting & Lifestyle